0xpatatedouce/guide-massa-node-step-by-step-/README.md

 ```
 ![Capture d’écran 2024-02-20 201502](https://github.com/0xpatatedouce/guide-massa-node-step-by-step-/assets/123324096/1887581e-4893-43bd-b7f3-260aa64e9765)

-if you have an outup like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root
+if you have a result like on the image, congratulations your node is running, press ctrl + a+d to quite the screen and come back to the root
 ```
 cd $home
 ```